gaalcaras/mailingListScraper/README.md

 Clone the repo and `cd` into it.
 You're done!

 ### Quick start

+**I strongly recommend that you identify yourself in the user-agent** (`mailingListScraper/settings.py`) so that people can contact you if needed.
+Also, be mindful of the potential impact of your scraper on the server's load.

 mailingListScraper is composed of several spiders.
 Each spider targets a specific email archive, which can host one or several mailing lists.